adrian-gadient/fuji-recipe-tagger/README.md

 | /Pictures/2023/2023-07-29/PRO30253.JPG | PRO30253.JPG | Kodak Portra 800 |
 | /Pictures/2023/2023-07-29/PRO30247.JPG | PRO30247.JPG | Kodacolor        |

-## Step 3: Add informaiton to keywords tag
+## Step 3: Add information to keywords tag

 Drag **`add_recipes.sh`** into the Terminal to programmatically create or update the tag “Keywords” in each picture’s metadata according to the